hkotb/xprotcas/README.md

     .   .   .   .
     .   .   .   .
     │   │   │   └── residue's sequence number
-    │   │   ├── "patch_1"                       # List of residues in the first patch.
+    │   │   ├── "patch_1"                             # The first patch.
 This is the patch extracted in the first iteration of the pipeline.
+    │   │   │   ├── "residues"                        # List of residues in the first patch.
+    │   │   │   ├── "patch_conservation_mean"         # Mean patch conservation.
+    │   │   │   ├── "patch_conservation_difference"   # The difference between mean patch conservation and mean non-patch conservation.
+    │   │   │   └── "patch_conservation_pvalue"       # p-value of the Mann-Whitney U test of patch conservations to the non-patch conservations.
     .   .   .
     .   .   .
     .   .   .
-    │   │   └── "patch_Y"                       # List of residues in the Yth patch.
+    │   │   └── "patch_Y"                       # The Yth patch.
 This is the patch extracted in the Yth iteration of the pipeline.
 Y is also the last iteration when the pipeline managed to extract a patch.
 It may equal to --number_of_iterations, but problems might happen like centrality algorithm didn't converge or found a null graph which stops the pipeline from iterating.

 ##### Example:
 ```